SamuelSwartzberg/flashcardifying_text_temp/inf.md

 in java, the package access modifier is the default JSDoc allows the simulating of the four access modifiers that Java has by using @access <access-modifier> or @<access-modifier>

-A ⟮c1;private item⟯ can be accessed by ⟮c2;its immediate parent module⟯ and ⟮c3;all its child modules⟯ A public item can be accessed as a private item can, and additionally also through a chain through its ancestors.
+A ⟮c+;private item⟯ can be accessed by ⟮c+;its immediate parent module⟯ and ⟮c+;all its child modules⟯ A public item can be accessed as a private item can, and additionally also through a chain through its ancestors.
 In rust, each field of a struct has its own access modifier, which must be set to public if desired.